collective/Collective/src/index.rst

 - Fork `collective.github.com`_ repository, edit ``permissions.cfg`` file,
   commit and push it and send us a Pull Request (see section below for details).

-- File a ticket that you want permission here: https://github.com/collective/collective.github.com/issues (may take longer to process than forking, because a human needs to work more here)
+- Add a new issue to our issue tracker and tell us that you want access: https://github.com/collective/collective.github.com/issues (may take longer to process than forking, because a human needs to work more here)